TomKingTech/tunebot/README.md

 Take your Twitch channel chat room and turn it into a fully-automated music trivia experience.
 Archive who got correct answers during which songs/questions, and take your hands off scoring updates with a fully-automated workflow using Node modules!

+(Be sure to clear out your .csv files of everything except the header row to start a fresh contest, this is necessary as of v0.1.0)

 ---

 ## Dependencies